pyeventsourcing/eventsourcing/docs/topics/process.rst

 ``A`` following itself.
 The expression ``A | B | C`` would have ``A`` followed by ``B`` and ``B`` followed by ``C``.
 This can perhaps be recognised as the "pipes and filters" pattern, where the process applications function effectively as the filters.

-(The library's process application class uses a metaclass to support this, and although I generally averse to "extending the language" like this, in this case it seems to add a certain distinctiveness to the expression of a system.
-The more straightforward alternative of a tuple expressing the same sequence is also supported, for example ``A, B, C``).
+(The library's process application class uses a metaclass to support this, and although I'm normally averse to "extending the language", this seems to add a certain distinctiveness to the expression of a system.).

-In the system defined below, the ``Orders`` process follow the ``Commands`` process, and the ``Commands`` process follow the ``Orders`` process, so that each will receive the events that its policy has been defined to process.
+In the system defined below, the ``Orders`` process follows the ``Commands`` process, and the ``Commands`` process follows the ``Orders`` process, so that each will receive the events that its policy has been defined to process.
 Similarly, ``Orders`` and ``Reservations`` follow each other, and also ``Orders`` and ``Payments`` follow each other.